No results for ""

 • Any state considered particularly important or problematic, especially if the state has previously caused errors.

-Unit testing
+Unit tests

 You can write unit tests for individual pieces of code in your application and test them independently.
 Because unit tests assess discrete pieces of functionality, wrapping that functionality in feature flags doesn’t affect these tests.

 You don’t want to connect to a LaunchDarkly SDK when running unit tests because you can’t ensure the values you’re pulling into your test will be consistent.
 You can use a mock test instead, which prevents variation in the values you’re using.
-To learn more, read Mock testing.
+To learn more, read Mock tests.

 You can also use a test data source to mock the behavior of a LaunchDarkly SDK so it has predictable behavior when evaluating flags.
 However, not all SDKs support using a test data source.